cfpb/HMDA_Data_Science_Kit/readme.md

 ### Quickstart

-To download all supported HMDA data, unzip any zipped data, and add the data to a Postgres database, you'll run the following commands in order.
+To download all supported HMDA data, unzip any zipped data, and add the data to a Postgres database, you'll run the following commands in order:

 ```
 bash download_scripts/download_hmda.sh
 bash download_scripts/unzip_all.sh
-bash load_scripts/create_hmda_db.sh
+bash load_scripts/create_and_load_hmda.sh
 ```

 After the downloading step, you'll need to check if all files successfully downloaded.
 [See above for more information](#download-troubleshooting).